 Yet after the immediacy of the loss wears off, we tend to forget that feeling.
 We forget this idea of seeing life as a blessing.
 We forget that each day is not promised and there is no telling when this life might come to an end.
 Many of us instead turn to anger over missing whoever or whatever it is that we lost.
 We wonder why something so heartbreaking could ever happen to us.

-Someone once told me that when we lose a person we love, we lose a piece of our heart.
-However, when we finally see them again someday, our heart will be full again.
-So maybe we do change after loss.
-A piece of us is gone and we will never be the same, but we can live this life with the comfort in knowing that we will see them again.
+Someone once told me that when we lose a person we love, we lose a piece of our hearts.
+However, when we finally see them again someday, our hearts will be full again.
+So maybe we do change after the loss.
+A piece of us is gone and we will never be the same, but we can live this life with the comfort of knowing that we will see them again.